-Josh the musician, I quickly discover, is not Josh the monologist.
-Before he brings a new piece to the stage Josh will test his material again and again, for non-paying audiences, trying new angles and seeing which jokes and anecdotes land most effectively (I’d actually attended four of the workshops for Citizen Brain which opened, as a paid Zoom show, on October 16th).
+Josh the oboist, I quickly discover, is not Josh the monologist.
+Before he brings a new piece to the stage, Josh will test his material again and again, for non-paying audiences.
+He’ll try new angles and see which jokes and anecdotes land most effectively.
 He can even make changes in real time, during a live performance.
 As a reed maker, however, he has less wiggle room.
 It’s a binary craft: a reed must be flawless, or it’s discarded.
-The process requires laser focus, and the jovial, slightly awkward persona Josh has mastered for his comic monologues takes a back seat.
+The process requires laser focus—and the jovial, slightly bumbling persona Josh has mastered for his comic monologues takes a back seat.

-At this point, after all this work, the object Josh has been working on is now called a “blank”— and its life now hangs in the balance.
-“Every step, even for great reed makers, is fraught with danger,” Josh says.
-He picks up his reed knife, lays the blank on a chopping block, clips off the tip, puts the reed to his mouth, places his finger over the other end, and sucks.
+At this point, after all this work, the object Josh has been working on is now called a “blank”— and its life hangs in the balance.
+“Every step, even for great reed makers, is fraught with danger,” he says.
+Josh picks up his reed knife, and lays the blank on a chopping block.
+He clips off the tip, puts the reed to his mouth, places his finger over the other end, and sucks inward, testing for leaks.
 “I’m not sure about this reed,” he says, shaking his head.
 “I’m finding this one to be very dicey.”
-Without hesitation or preamble, he tears the reed apart.
+Without hesitation, he tears the reed apart.

 “You destroyed it!”
 I cry out.

-Undaunted, Josh turns to his small supply of blanks and selects another.
-“Now comes the fine scraping,” he says.
+The next attempt makes it through the Van Gogh maneuver—and passes the suck test.
+“Now comes the fine scraping,” Josh says.
 “And this is where the art begins.”
 While the adjustments at this stage are miniscule, their consequences are substantial.
 Imperfectly carved reeds can cause actual physical harm.
 Such reeds can force an oboist to strain—as they compensate for pitch and dynamic control with their lips—injuring their embouchure.
 In extreme cases, an oboist might not be able to finish a performance.

 After sculpting each half of the reed, Josh drops it into a dish of water and we pop out for lunch.
 By the time we return, the reed, now softened, is ready for its next existential test.
 “If it’s going to be workable, it will make a sound called the ‘crow.’”
-Josh puts his lips on the reed, all the way up to the thread, and blows.
+He puts his lips on the reed, all the way up to the thread, and blows.
 Piercing and nasal, it sounds like a chipmunk’s shofar.
 But Josh nods.
 “It should be exactly the note C,” he says.
 “If it’s a little flat, or a little sharp, that tells where you are in your carving process.”
 He blows again, and laughs.
 “This is where I’m least secure.
-At this point, I’d be much more comfortable if you were replaced by my teacher Peter Lemberg, and I could say, “Can you look at this before I go further?’
-And he would say, ‘Oh, let me just do this: Doink doink doink.”
+At this point, I’d be much more comfortable if you were replaced by my teacher Peter Lemberg.
+Then I could say, “Can you look at this before I go further?’
+And he would say, ‘Oh, let me just do this: doink-doink-doink.”

 “Doink,” in this case, means any of an infinite number of almost invisible adjustments.
 To target that elusive C-note, for example, Lemberg might scrape a hair’s breadth off either side of the reed’s “spine,” which is situated approximately three-quarters of the distance from the maroon thread to the reed’s tip.
 Those little scrapes, if done properly, can raise or lower a reed’s pitch just the right amount.
 Like Tiger Wood’s mindset as he makes a miraculous putt, or chef Daniela Soto-Innes seasoning a mole, these micro-skills come through endless practice, confident artistry, and intuition.